Doc Walker (album)

 Doc Walker is the fourth studio album by Canadian country music group Doc Walker.
 The album was named Album of the Year in 2007 by the Canadian Country Music Association, and was also nominated for Country Recording of the Year at the 2007 Juno Awards.
+The album is noteworthy for covers of both American rock band Stephen Kellogg and the Sixers’s 2004 hit "Maria" and Scottish rock band Del Amitri's 1995 hit "Driving With The Brakes On".